 Tight budget?
 Trying to cut back on your grocery bill?
 Googling “what to buy at the grocery store when broke”?
 I got you friend!

-Whether you’re just plain broke or wanting to do better saving money, your grocery budget is a good place to shave off a few dollars.
+Whether you’re just plain broke, hoping to cut back on food spending, or wanting to do a better job saving money, your grocery budget is a good place to shave off a few dollars.

 The Best Groceries to Buy When You’re Broke

 Apples are one of the cheaper fruit options and are one of the staple favorite foods in our home.
 The kids have them for a snack almost daily!

 Bananas are another inexpensive fruit option.
 Look for markdowns on bananas that are slightly over-ripe and freeze them to use in banana bread and smoothies.